Your gut is one giant, mysterious, and microbe-laden lair.

 Other studies support the use of spore bacteria to reduce inflammation (9), increase the production of intestinal fuel, and increase levels of protective mucus.

 The participants were healthy and had low LPS in their blood to start.
-To trigger endotoxemia, the participants were given a McDonald’s breakfast to trigger leaky gut.
+To trigger endotoxemia, the participants were given a McDonald’s breakfast to trigger a leaky gut.

 Here’s what the increase in endotoxins looked like following the challenge meal.